spaceship-prompt/spaceship-prompt/Options.md

 ### Docker (`docker`)

-Docker section is shown only in directories that contain `Dockerfile` or `docker-compose.yml` file.
+Docker section is shown only in directories that contain `Dockerfile` or it's possible to run `docker-compose`.

+`docker-compose` will run only if there is docker-compose.yml, or other file(s) specified with `COMPOSE_FILE` are accessible.

+The environment variable `COMPOSE_PATH_SEPARATOR` is supported too.
+For more information see [Compose CLI environment variables](https://docs.docker.com/compose/reference/envvars/).

 | Variable | Default | Meaning |
 | :------- | :-----: | ------- |